Hotmoka/hotmoka/tutorial/Takamaka.md

 in the last years [[Spoto19]](#Spoto19)[[Spoto20]](#Spoto20).

 **Acknowledgments**.
-I must thank the people at Ailia SA, in particular Giovanni Antino, Mario Carlini, Iris Dimni and Francesco Pasetto, who decided to invest in this project and who are building their own blockchain that can be programmed in Takamaka.
+I thank the people at Ailia SA, in particular Giovanni Antino, Mario Carlini, Iris Dimni and Francesco Pasetto, who decided to invest in this project and who are building their own blockchain that can be programmed in Takamaka.
 My thank goes also to all students and colleagues who have read and proof-checked this document and its examples, finding